zhangcen456/GramTrans/README.md

 {"parent":"with_statement","original":["with",{"type":"$with_clause","anchor":true},":"],
     "new":["<with_stmt>",{"type":"$with_clause","anchor":true}]}
 ```
-The symbol `$` preceding `$with_clause` indicates that this refers to a grammar symbol, specifically the `with_clause` rule.
+The symbol `$` preceding `$with_clause` indicates that this refers to a non-terminal symbol, specifically the `with_clause` rule.

 ##### Attributes
 Expressing an element as a simple string, such as `"if"`, is equivalent to specifying its type, e.g., `{"type":"if"}`.
-Elements can also include other attributes.
+Elements can also include other attributes for more accurate positioning.
 For the `parameters` rule, the original grammar rule is:
 ```
 parameters: $ => seq(